+NO – this is evidently NOT a ranking signal.
 I’ve been blogging for nine years and most complaints I’ve had in that time have been about my poor grammar and spelling in my posts.

 My spelling and grammar may be atrocious but these shortcomings haven’t stopped me ranking lots of pages over the years.

 Google historically has looked for ‘exact match’ instances of keyword phrases on documents and SEO have, historically, been able to optimise successfully for these keyword phrases – whether they are grammatically correct or not.